dengwanc/Tiger/README.md

 - Issue template
 - Pull request template
+- Assume architecture is basing on black-box
-- A function at least own one unit test
+- A Interface at least own one unit test
-- All *.tig files must passed in every module
+- All *.tig files must test passed in every module